tihomir-kit/InfluxData.Net/README.md

 var response = await influxDbClient.ContinuousQuery.DeleteContinuousQueryAsync("yourDbName", "cqNameToDelete");
 ```

-#### Backfill
+#### BackfillAsync
-The `ContinuousQuery.Backfill` method can be used to manually calculate aggregate data for the data that was already in your DB, not only for the newly incoming data.
+The `ContinuousQuery.BackfillAsync` method can be used to manually calculate aggregate data for the data that was already in your DB, not only for the newly incoming data.

 Similarly to `CreateContinuousQueryAsync`, a `Backfill` object needs to be created first: